 I also bulk out this recipe with a grated apple.
 It adds another layer of natural sweetness and increases yield a little.
 But this is optional.

 How to Make Blackberry Jam Without Sugar or Pectin

-Easy blackberry jam with no sugar or pectin really just involves cooking down four (yes, this is just a 4-ingredient blackberry jam recipe) on the stove until the jam is ready to gel.
-You can even skip the honey, apple, and lemon juice and go for a one ingredient jam recipe, but I personally like the little extra sweetness and flavor kick you get from them.
+Easy blackberry jam with no sugar or pectin really just involves cooking down four ingredients (yes, this is just a 4-ingredient blackberry jam recipe) on the stove until the jam is ready to gel.
+You can even skip the honey, apple, and lemon juice and go for a one-ingredient jam recipe, but I personally like the little extra sweetness and flavor kick you get from them.